 - Likely to cost at least $299.95 / £299.95 / AU$449.95

 We can only go by the original Ionic when guessing at the price for now too.
-That watch launched for $299.95 / £299.95 / AU$449.95, so the Fitbit Ionic 2 may well have a similar price.
+That watch launched for $299.95 / £299.95 / AU$449.95, so the Fitbit Ionic 2 may well be in a similar ballpark.

 Fitbit Ionic 2 news and rumors